spuder/spuder.github.io/_posts/2015-12-23-Disable-scheduled-tasks-windows.markdown

 end
 ```

+Note!
 If you try and disable all 3 of the scheduled tasks, you will notice a problem when disabling "Maintenance Configurator"

 > The user account you are operating under does not have permission to disable this task.